3 Common Mistakes When Submitting an RFP Response

 When running a business, large or small, time is always of the essence.
-During the course of a business day, it is business as usual.
-In the evening, you are likely thinking about everything you need to get done tomorrow.
-Since time is usually of the essence for most of us, it is important to avoid RFP procrastination as it opens the door to minor, and sometimes major, mistakes.
+During the course of a business day, it’s business as usual.
+In the evening, you’re likely thinking about everything you need to get done tomorrow.
+Since time is usually at a premium for most of us, it’s important to avoid RFP procrastination as it opens the door to minor, and sometimes major, mistakes.

-If you miss a mandatory pre-proposal conference or neglect to submit your question before the period ends, in the RFP world, you’re simply too late.
-While reviewing, it is important to highlight dates such as:
+If you miss a mandatory pre-proposal conference or neglect to submit your question before the period ends, in the RFP world you’re simply too late.
+While reviewing, it’s important to highlight dates such as:

 - Question Deadlines: RFPs are often hundreds of pages long.
 It’s not surprising that you may have a question to ask.
 Just be careful to note the question deadline because once it passes, you’re usually out of luck.

 - Submission Deadlines: In the case of RFPs, deadlines are deadlines.
-If the submission deadline is Tuesday, October 2nd at 4pm, do not submit your response any later than 3:59pm on Tuesday, October 2nd.
+If the submission deadline is Tuesday, October 2 at 4 pm, don’t submit your response any later than 3:59 pm on Tuesday, October 2.
 Better yet, submit early.
 We never recommend waiting until the very last minute, as you need to give yourself some time to allow for web traffic or a slow-running internet connection.

 Submission Requirements are one of the most common places where RFP mistakes occur.